As an affiliate, we earn from qualifying purchases made on our website.

-If I was forced to only pick one ball based on overall feel it would have to be the Velocity.
-Both were almost perfect (in my opinion) but the Velocity would have a slight edge on the green.
+If I was forced to only pick one ball based on overall feel it would have to be the Pro V1.
+Both were almost perfect (in my opinion) but the Pro V1 would have a slight edge on the green.
 It was super close but I think it felt a bit more solid and performed a little better.

 Velocity vs Pro V1: Distance

 This is probably the main reason you’re here.
 Everyone wants to increase distance and you’re probably wondering what ball is longer off the tee.